-- ~ A single ~ is expected in the input. - d A decimal integer is expected. - u An unsigned integer in base 2..36 is expected.
+- ~ A single ~ is expected in the input. - d A decimal integer is expected. - ${\tt u}$ An unsigned integer in base 2..36 is expected.
 The field width parameter is used to specify base.
 Leading white-space characters are not skipped. - An optional sign character is expected.
 A sign character '-' gives the return value Sign character '+' or none gives 1.
 The field width parameter is ignored.
-Leading white-space characters are not skipped. - # An integer in base 2..36 with Erlang-style base prefix (for example "16#ffff") is expected. - f A floating point number is expected.
-It must follow the Erlang floating point number syntax. - s A string of non-white-space characters is read.
-If a field width has been specified, this number of characters are read and all trailing white-space characters are stripped.
-An Erlang string (list of characters) is returned. - a Similar to s, but the resulting string is converted into an atom.
+Leading white-space characters are not skipped. - # An integer in base 2..36 with Erlang-style base prefix (for example "16#ffff") is expected.